 Appointments are for no less than one academic term and no longer than two academic years.
 Appointments can be made at the Assistant, Associate and Full Professor levels in any department.
 These departments are located in the schools of Science, Engineering, Architecture and Planning, Humanities, Arts, and Social Sciences, and the Sloan School of Management.

 Nominations are made by the academic departments, and applications, including a nomination letter, a plan of engagement, and a curriculum vitae of the nominee, should be directed to the Department or Section Head of the appropriate department.
-The Associate Provost of Faculty Equity, Professor Wesley Harris, makes the appointments.
+The Institute Community and Equity Officer, Edmund Bertschinger, makes the appointments.